AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     In the **Download Map** dialog box, you can choose the following options:

     **Use Baseline**: Select this option to get a list of Baselines created for the DITA map.
 If you want to download the map file and its contents based on a specific Baseline, select the Baseline from the drop-down list.
-For more details about working with Baselines, view [work with Baseline](./generate-output-use-baseline-for-publishing.md).
+For more details about working with Baselines, view [Work with Baseline](./generate-output-use-baseline-for-publishing.md).

     **Flatten File Hierarchy**: Select this option to save all referenced topics and media files in a single folder.